COACHES

 TEAMS

 Eastchester’s Recreation League, plays in both the spring and fall seasons.
-Registration for the upcoming Fall season begins mid-May.
-There are (separate) girls’ teams and boys’ teams in each of the age groupings, from five years to fourteen years old.
-If you sign up for the fall season you are automatically signed up for the spring season.
-You can sign up only for the spring as registration begins Mid-December.
+Registration for the upcoming Fall season begins mid-June.
+There are (separate) girls’ teams and boys’ teams in each of the age groupings, from six (first-graders) to thirteen years old.
+The five-year old (kindergarten age) is co-ed.
+Registration is on an annual basis.
+Upon signing up for the fall season, you are automatically registered for the spring season.
+For the Spring, players continue on the same teams.You can sign up for spring only providing there is room on exiting teams; this registration begins early January.

-The O and P ages (9 and 10-year old 4th & 5th grade)) compose the Silver Conference of the Upper Division while the R, S, and T (12 and 13+ 6th grade and older) compose the Gold Conference.
+The Silver Conference is for 4th & 5th graders/2013 & 2014 compose the Silver Conference of the Upper Division while 6th, 7th and 8th graders/2010, 2011, 2012 compose the Gold Conference.

 PRACTICE AND GAMES